SciML/NonlinearSolve.jl/docs/src/solvers/NonlinearSystemSolvers.md

   - `GeneralKlement()`: Generalization of Klement's Quasi-Newton Method with Line Search and Automatic Jacobian Resetting.
 This is a fast method but unstable when the condition number of the Jacobian matrix is sufficiently large.
+  - `LimitedMemoryBroyden()`: An advanced version of `LBroyden` which uses a limited memory Broyden method.
+This is a fast method but unstable when the condition number of the Jacobian matrix is sufficiently large.
+It is recommended to use `GeneralBroyden` or `GeneralKlement` instead unless the memory usage is a concern.

 ### SimpleNonlinearSolve.jl